-One of Spain’s lasting legacy in the Philippine food scene is merienda, a light single dish mid-morning or mid-afternoon snack.
+One of Spain’s lasting legacies in the local food scene is Filipino merienda, a light single dish mid-morning or mid-afternoon snack.

 Unlike the full meals served during breakfast, merienda serves as a short, often sweet, break in between full meals.
-Filipinos have inherited this light snack from their Spanish colonizers, although such meals are not uncommon in other places in the world, notably Italy and other southern European countries.
+Filipinos have inherited this light snack from their Spanish colonizers, although such meals are not uncommon in other places in the world.
+It is also commonly practiced in Italy and other southern European countries.

-Although the Philippines has gained its independence from Spain more than a hundred years ago, the Spanish merienda legacy continues to be practiced.
+Although the Philippines has gained its independence from Spain more than a hundred years ago, the Spanish merienda legacy continues to live on.
 Merienda is eaten twice a day — between breakfast and lunch, and between lunch and supper.

-The singular dishes served as mid-morning or mid-afternoon snacks are often influenced by region, where there is abundance of certain ingredients, or weather patterns.
-For example, pan de sal with cold lemonade serves well in a hot afternoon while champorado or pancit mami is great on a rainy day.
+The unique dishes served as mid-morning, or mid-afternoon snacks are often influenced by region, where there is an abundance of certain ingredients or weather patterns.
+For example, pan de sal with cold lemonade serves well on a hot afternoon while champorado or pancit mami is excellent on a rainy day.

 Here are some of the most popular merienda dishes from various parts of the Philippines.

 Pan de Sal

 Just one of the several baked and pastry goods Filipinos are fond of, pan de sal is a quintessential fixture in a typical Filipino merienda table.
 Served best as hot off a neighborhood bakery’s oven, pan de sal can be served plain.
 It can also be dunked in a hot black coffee or stuffed with Star Margarine, Eden cheese, or any other favorite filling.